We deal with applications for:

-We offer different levels of advice which is charged at different rates.
-The guidance document explains the types and levels of advice offered for minor and major proposals and how much they cost.
+We offer several levels of advice charged at different rates.
+The guidance document explains the types of advice offered and how much they cost.

 After reading the guidance, complete the application form and return it to us using the details at the top of the form, including the relevant supporting information and payment.